awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-etl-script-generation.md

   A JDBC location\.
 + `S3` – An array of [CodeGenNodeArg](#aws-glue-api-etl-script-generation-CodeGenNodeArg) objects, not more than 50 structures\.

-  An Amazon S3 location\.
+  An Amazon Simple Storage Service \(Amazon S3\) location\.
 + `DynamoDB` – An array of [CodeGenNodeArg](#aws-glue-api-etl-script-generation-CodeGenNodeArg) objects, not more than 50 structures\.

-  A DynamoDB Table location\.
+  An Amazon DynamoDB table location\.

 ## CatalogEntry Structure<a name="aws-glue-api-etl-script-generation-CatalogEntry"></a>

-Specifies a table definition in the Data Catalog\.
+Specifies a table definition in the AWS Glue Data Catalog\.

 **Fields**
 + `DatabaseName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.